David O'Leary

 David Anthony O'Leary (born 2 May 1958) is a football manager and former player.
-His managerial career began at Leeds United, subsequently managing Aston Villa.
-He most recently worked as the manager of Al-Ahli Dubai.
-The majority of his 20-year playing career was spent as a central defender at Arsenal.
-O'Leary's tally of 722 appearances for the North London side stands as a club record.
+The majority of his 20-year playing career was spent as a central defender at Arsenal, where his tally of 722 appearances stands as a club record.
+He played 68 times for the Republic of Ireland from 1976 to 1993, and was part of the squad that reached the quarter-finals of the 1990 FIFA World Cup.

+O'Leary retired as a player after two years at Leeds United, and began managing the club in 1998.
+He built a team of young talents, and reached the semi-finals of the UEFA Champions League in 2000–01 before being dismissed the following year.
+He also managed Aston Villa for three Premier League seasons and had one year in charge of Al Ahli Dubai.

 Club career

-O'Leary was born in Stoke Newington, London, on 2 May 1958, and moved to live in Dublin at the age of four.
+O'Leary was born in Stoke Newington, London, on 2 May 1958, and moved to live in Dublin in 1961.